'Muck' Diving in Lembeh Strait

 Right off our beach is some of the best diving in Lembeh Strait.
 The established dive sites of Hairball 3, TK1 and TK2 are literally at your doorstep.
 With two paid boat dives daily, guests can take a tank and have a free self-guided House Reef dive while guests on 3-dive / day packages have unlimited access.
-We allow solo diving on the House Reef at the discretion of the Dive Manager, though guides can be booked on request to help get the most out of our front yard, depending on availability.
+We no longer allow solo diving on the House Reef according to local law, though guides can be booked on request to help get the most out of our front yard, depending on availability.
 Because of a lack of currents, it can be safely dived at any time, and it is at night that it is especially incredible.

-All of the iconic muck critters are regularly encountered: frogfish (nine species, possibly more), octopus (mimic, wonderpus, ocellated, white-v, brown mimic, reef, algae and even the two species known generically as “hairy octopus”), squid, cuttlefish (including flamboyant cuttlefish), Rhinopias (both the frondosa and eschmeyeri species have been seen, but are considered quite rare), bubble shells, spanish dancers and far too many more nudibranch species to list, stargazers, various waspfish, ghost pipefish (robust, delicate, velvety, ornate and filamented), pipehorses, sea horses, bamboo and coral cat sharks, heaps of banggai cardinalfish, flying gunards and fingered dragonets, juvenile clown sweetlips and barramundi, an incredible variety of lionfish and scorpionfish species, numerous snakes, moray and ribbon eels, rays, crustaceans galore and much more.
+All of the iconic muck critters are regularly encountered: frogfish (nine species, possibly more), octopus (mimic, wonderpus, ocellated, white-v, brown mimic, reef, algae and hairy), squid, cuttlefish (including flamboyant cuttlefish), bubble shells, spanish dancers and far too many more nudibranch species to list, stargazers, various waspfish, ghost pipefish (robust, delicate, velvety, ornate and filamented), pipehorses, sea horses, bamboo and coral cat sharks, heaps of banggai cardinalfish, flying gunards and fingered dragonets, juvenile clown sweetlips and barramundi, an incredible variety of lionfish and scorpionfish species, numerous snakes, moray and ribbon eels, rays, crustaceans galore and much more.
 There is so much to see in the shallows that divers usually never even reach 15 meters in depth.

 With this much to see in such easy conditions directly off our beach, divers can be assured of getting what our beloved friend Larry Smith would call “Maximum Critter Overload” and photographers can have all the time they wish to get that elusive perfect shot.